-As part of the installation procedure, you need to add some configuration variables and values to the configuration file.
+As part of the installation procedure, you need to edit some configuration variables in the configuration file.
 Take note that you can encrypt the value for ad.defaultPassword before adding it to the file by using the Connector Dashboard, as described in "Encode sensitive values," in the Administration Guide.